-The Shire aims to be above the MARKYT® industry average and strives to be the industry leader in all areas.
+MARKYT® industry average and strives to be the industry leader as coloured bars.

 This chart shows the Shire's Performance Index Score out of 100 compared to the MARKYT® Industry Standards.
-The preferred target zone is shown as coloured bars.
+The preferred target zone is shown in all areas.